KateFayra/secdrone/README.md

 The drone has a camera, and sends images to a computer connected to the drone’s WiFi network.
 This computer continuously processes images with OpenCV in Python to detect humans.
 Humans are identified using a Histogram of Oriented Gradients method conjunction with a Linear Support Vector Machine.
 When a person is detected, the machine sends an email to notify the user.

+### Thesis Abstract

+Autonomous surveillance drones, also known as unmanned aerialvehicles, would improve security for individuals, businesses, and government agencies.
+Drones present an affordable, effective method toautomatically surveil a large open area to identify unauthorized personnel at close range.
+This paper fully describes the design and implementation of an autonomous unmanned aerial vehicle which can patrol an area and identify humans.
+Potential future improvements of my aircraftand some alternative uses of unmanned aerial surveillance, other thansurveilling an area of private property, are also discussed.

 ### Licencing info

 All code in this repository is licensed under the GNU General Public License Version 3: https://www.gnu.org/licenses/gpl-3.0.en.html